oldthreefeng/hblog/content/post/go/go-syncd-cli.md

 ---
-title: "syncd-cli 用法"
+title: "syncd-cli 介绍及用法"
 date: 2019-10-20T15:54:18+08:00
 lastmod: 2019-10-20T15:54:18+08:00
 keywords: []
 description: ""
-tags: [go,gin,flag,syncd]
+tags: [go,gin,flag,syncd,gorequest,logrus]
 categories: [syncd]
 author: ""

 # You can also close(false) or open(true) something for this content.
 # P.S. comment can only be closed
-comment: false
+comment: true
-toc: false
+toc: true
 autoCollapseToc: false
 postMetaInFooter: false
 hiddenFromHomePage: false
 # You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
-contentCopyright: false
+contentCopyright: true
 reward: false
 mathjax: false
 mathjaxEnableSingleDollar: false